PeterCxy/paprika/README.md

 `timestamp`: Customize the displayed date of the post.
 This does not affect the order of posts on home page -- posts that were created later always take precedence, regardless of their timestamp.
 This is mainly useful when migrating old articles.

 `unlist` / `unlisted`: when set to `true`, the post won't appear in home page, while still being accessible via its URL.

+`theme_config`: OPTIONAL.
+You can pass parameters to the theme via this option.
+This will be available in `post.hbs` as the `theme_config` variable in execution context.
+Consult the theme for detailed information on what's available.
+For the default theme:

+`theme_config.no_itte`: OPTIONAL.
+When set to true, there will be no Itte comment box on this post.

+`theme_config.itte_page_path`: OPTIONAL.
+Override the path that identifies the page in Itte database.
+This is useful for migration from another blog software also using Itte.
+You can use this to instruct Itte to behave as if the page URL hasn't changed.

 Normally, if such a customization header is not present, a post's metadata (URL and timestamp) will not be updated when you update a post.
 However, when this header is present, then the metadata will __always__ be updated.